quenio/ATN/README.md

 In ATN, the context is where types, constants and assertions are defined.

+A context cannot have any contradictions among their definitions.

 A sub-context can be embedded in a super-context, in which case all the definitions of the super-context are known by the sub-context, but not the other way around.

-A sub-context can be embedded in many super-contexts.
+A sub-context can be embedded in many super-contexts as long as those super-contexts do not have contradictions among themselves.